What is Vitamin E?

 Vitamin E is a fat soluble vitamin.
 It is not made in the body and must be obtained through the diet and/or through supplements.
 It is stored in the liver to be distributed to the rest of the body.
 It naturally occurs in foods such as nuts, seeds, vegetables, rice bran and wheat germ oil.

-There are 8 naturally occurring compounds ...Read more that make up vitamin E, which can be divided into two classes – tocopherols (alpha, beta, gamma and delta) and tocotrienols (alpha, beta, gamma and delta).
+There are 8 naturally occurring compounds that make ...Read more up vitamin E, which can be divided into two classes – tocopherols (alpha, beta, gamma and delta) and tocotrienols (alpha, beta, gamma and delta).
 Some supplements have a mixture of these; others are just alpha tocopherol.
 This can also be either natural or synthetic.
 As a guide, the synthetic form of vitamin E is labelled ‘D-L’ and the natural form is labelled ‘L’.

 The roles of vitamin E include: